 Besides this unfortunate incident where brick acid has drawn rust deposits from within the stone, rust can leach out from some stones naturally.

-The use of certain lawn feeds and weed killers also contain ferrous sulphates which can cause rust leaching from natural stone too.
+The use of certain lawn feeds and weed killers also contain ferrous sulphates.
+These can cause rust leaching from natural stone too.
 We recommend swilling away any spillages of feed/weed treatments promptly to avoid staining.

 What is the right product to use on natural stone to remove cement spills?